-The Marnix Academie trains students to become a qualified primary school teacher (Dutch programme).
+The Marnix Academie trains students to become a qualified primary school teacher for pupils from 4 to 12 years old.
 The Marnix Academie offers both full-time and part-time training programmes.
 You must have a good command of the Dutch language if you wish to enter either of these programmes.

 The Marnix curriculum is competence based like some other universities of applied sciences.
-Special for our institution is the added 8th competence about conveying values and being inspirational.
 Apart from the regular curriculum we offer English programs as formulated in the course catalogue.

 Another important element in the Marnix curriculum is the strong connection with approximately 350 primary schools.
 They play a key role in the teaching practice procedures.

 In both semesters we offer international courses in the field of ‘Humanities and Special Educational Needs.'
 These programmes come with a full package of activities: Research and design, Dutch Culture, Dutch Language, Teaching practice in English, Coaching.